Granite Point Mortgage Trust Inc. (GPMT) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, Granite Point Mortgage Trust Inc. (GPMT) has had a bad performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+To sum up, Granite Point Mortgage Trust Inc. (GPMT) has seen a bad performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.